Zekiru/Django-Test/README.md

 python mysite/manage.py runserver
 ```

-### Notes
+### Note

-The .env file is already tracked in this repository since this is a Django demonstration project.
+The .env file is already tracked in this repository for the sake of convenience.
+(In actual practice this will be ommited)

-No additional environment configuration is required.
+CSCI 40